Yes No Share to Facebook

 - While some form of physical entry onto or contact with the plaintiff’s land is essential to constitute a trespass, the act may involve placing or propelling an object, or discharging some substance onto the plaintiff’s land can constitute trespass.

-Trespass to property, or trespass to land, covers both intentional and accidental situations.
-In Gross v.
+Trespass to land may happen both deliberately and accidentally.
+A deliberate example comes from Gross v.
 Wright, [1923] S.C.R.
-214, the trespass was deliberate, involving an attempt to steal a neighbour’s space.
-On the other hand, trespass can arise innocently, such as crossing into another’s property without realizing, as demonstrated in Barnstead v.
+214, where one party tried to seize space from a neighbour.
+Trespass can also happen by mistake, such as crossing a property line without realizing, as occurred in Barnstead v.
 Ramsey, 1996 CanLII 1574, and Sinkewicz v.
-Schmidt, 1994 CanLII 5148, where the cutting of neighbour-owned trees was accidental.
+Schmidt, 1994 CanLII 5148, where trees belonging to a neighbour were cut down by mistake.

 Damages for Trespass